 The Louvre museum comprises of two main attractions – one being the Musée du Louvre itself and the other being Arc De Triomphe Du Carrousel.

 As I entered the premises, I was completely mesmerized by the grandeur of the museum.
-Over the years, various movies were shot in the museum, although most notably a thriller – Da Vinci Code – put the spotlight on the museum, if you’re a Dan Brown fan and want to live the ‘Da Vinci Moment‘ – visiting Louvre(in evening) is a must.
+Over the years, various movies were shot in the museum, although most notably a thriller – Da Vinci Code – put the spotlight on the museum, if you’re a Dan Brown fan and want to live the ‘Da Vinci Moment‘ – visiting Louvre(in the evening) is a must.

 #Arc De Triomphe Du Carrousel